 For the first time, all four Nordic skiing disciplines - cross-country skiing, biathlon, ski jumping and Nordic combined -- will be held at the same Olympic venue.

-Whistler Olympic Park consists of 14km (approximately 9 miles) of competition trails, to be utilized for 22 cross-country skiing and biathlon events.
-One 4km loop makes up the trail system to be utilized for biathlon.
+Within short walking distance, the Olympic Park also has 14km (approximately 9 miles) of competition trails.
+Two 5km loops make up the trail system to be utilized for the cross-country skiing portion of the Nordic combined.
 In addition, there are 40-45km (25-30 miles) of warm-up and recreational trails next to the core Olympic area.

 The elevation range is 840 to 930 meters (2755-3050 feet).